ELIFE-ASU/rinform/README.md

 ## Example ##

-Compute the amount of directed information transfered from a process $X$ to a process
-$Y$ using transfer entropy:
+Compute the amount of directed information transfered from a process `X` to a process `Y` using transfer entropy:
 ```{r}
 library(rinform)